 Operating Procedure 030.4 states sexual abuse and sexual harassment investigations shall only be conducted by SIU investigators who have received special training in sexual abuse investigations.
 In addition to the general PREA training provided to all employees, investigators shall receive specialized training in conducting sexual abuse investigations in confinement settings.
-Specialized training shall include: techniques for interviewing sexual abuse victims, proper use of Miranda and Garrity warnings, sexual abuse evidence collection in confinement settings, criteria and evidence required to substantiate a case for administrative action or prosecution referral.
-The PREA Compliance Manager shall maintain documentation that the required specialized training in conducting sexual abuse investigations has been completed by the investigators.
+Specialized training shall include: techniques for interviewing sexual abuse victims, criteria and evidence required to substantiate a case for administrative action or prosecution referral.
+The PREA Compliance Manager shall maintain documentation that the required specialized training in conducting sexual abuse investigators.